Dave grew up in Isle of Wight and his late teenage years he spent selling ice cream and sorting

 In the beginning of 2000 Dave released, as Joey Negro feat.
 Taka Boom, a track called "Must be the Music".

-This is NOT a cover of the 1981 classic Secret Weapon track on Prelude Records.
+This is NOT a cover of the 1981 classic Secret Weapon track of

-"Saturday".
-As always it's very uplifting Disco-House at its best and this release will be a sure floorfiller.
+classic - "Saturday".
+As always it's very uplifting Disco-House at its best and the release was a sure floorfiller.

 Promotional copies of the song appeared in radio top lists and DJ charts long before its official release.
 This